 For a review of Team 7: Objective Hell #1, see yesterday’s post!

 The narrative style is heavy, with boxes filled with portentous language about storms.
-Brandon Choi has attempted this metaphorical work, but he can’t carry it off like seasoned pros like BWS and Robinson.
+Brandon Choi has attempted this metaphorical work in his prose, but he can’t carry it off like seasoned pros BWS and Robinson.
 Also, he never had BWS’s stately art to support such arch prose.

-Barry Windsor Smith’s broad, emotive faces are disorienting from page one on.
-His art is a welcome change-up from the typical WildStorm house style, broad where WildStorm artists are wiry, dark and clouded where WildStorm colorists go bright and reflective.
+Barry Windsor Smith’s broad, emotive faces are disorienting from page one onward.
+That’s not a bad thing His art is a welcome change-up from the typical WildStorm house style.
+He is broad where WildStorm’s line artists are wiry, and dark and clouded where WildStorm colorists go bright and reflective.

 BWS’s women, especially, are solid and muscular compared with their typical thin-waisted appearances.
 This is the best Diva and Fahrenheit have ever looked, and Void’s suit takes on a new oil slick rainbow sheen instead of the typical silver white.

-WildCATS #20 (eBay / Amazon) is the last hoorah for the stellar Robinson/Charest/Stubbs creative team.
-Despite a sort of awkward cover with the long-necked Hightower growling down at the time, the interiors are gorgeous, although Charest is again falling back on a series of attractive pinups rather than panel arrangements that convey motion.
+Despite an awkward cover with the long-necked Hightower growling down at the team, the interiors are gorgeous.
+However, Charest is again falling back on a series of attractive pinups rather than panel arrangements that convey motion.

-James Robinson has the thankless task of dumping all of the exposition about the strange artifact, which means the only significant writing of the CATs he gets to do is Grifter quitting the team.
+James Robinson has the thankless task of dumping all of the exposition about the strange artifact into this single issue.
+That means the only significant writing of the CATs he gets to do is Grifter quitting the team.
 As walking out in a huff after backhanding your employer goes, it’s a pretty stellar moment.

 It’s a pity this is all we get of Robinson on the title, although with Alan Moore incoming next issue we’re sure to be in for a memorable ride.
-Even if readers skipped the rest of the crossover, they’d still be able to pick up the gist in the following issue based on this one.
+Even if readers skipped the rest of the crossover and just kept reading WildCATs, they’d still understand the broad shape of what happened based on this issue.

 Everything Benjamin draws here approaches being the best it’s ever looked.
 Best Union.
 Best Savant and Majestic.
 His plainclothes Grifter is indistinguishable from Jim Lee’s.
 A splash of the WildCATs in action hunting down Defile is pure thrill, as is Robinson’s device of zooming in on each of them to eavesdrop on their thoughts.

 Robinson also gets into Synergy’s head, for the first time explaining the purpose of all of the cybernetic prosthetics she’s festooned with.
-With just two panels of her standing in silence, both visually and narratively it’s by the best page of Synergy we’ve ever seen,
+Two panels of her standing in silence are visually and narratively the best page of Synergy we’ve ever seen,

 Campbell is back in control of his muscly characters and their proportions, especially on a toned Fairchild and a beefcake Grunge.
 He draws a totally wicked Defile, too.

 Brandon Choi is still pushing to extend the team’s rogue’s gallery while fleshing them out as people.
-He manages to sneak in a character moment for each of them, including Rainmaker’s now infamous pass at Roxy.
 Their glibness and disorganization in the midst of pitched battle is perfect.
+He manages to sneak in a character moment for each of them, including Rainmaker’s now-infamous flirtation at Roxy.

 Credit where due for being bold in declaring a major character to be a lesbian back in 1995, but Roxy’s unreserved reaction of screaming “gross” and “that’s just disgusting” plays the moment for a laugh at Rainmaker’s expense.

-Seagle doesn’t get off on the right foot here, either, failing to pick up Robinson’s story of Grifter tracking down Cray in person – here, he just picks up a phone and gives him a call.
+Seagle doesn’t get off on the right foot here, either.
+He fails to pick up Robinson’s story of Grifter tracking down Cray in person from WildCATS.
+Here, Grifter just picks up a phone and gives Cray a call.

-There’s not much narrative , but it’s crazy to think we went #16 issues without seeing this sort of display when it’s what we’ve been told Deathblow is capable of since the first issue.
+There’s not much narrative, but it’s wild to think we went #16 issues without seeing this sort of display when it’s what we’ve been told Deathblow is capable of since the first issue.

-This issue is oddly disconnected from the prior one – not only in ignoring Taboo and Defile’s Australian Thundercat friend, but dropping the obvious thread of Diane rejoining Stormwatch.
+This issue is oddly disconnected from Backlash #7.
+It not only ignores Taboo and Defile’s Australian Thundercat friend, but drops the obvious thread of Diane rejoining Stormwatch.